ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 matches that of the ReportShare values in `AggregateInitReq.report_shares`.
 Each report that was marked as invalid is assigned the PrepareResult `failed`.
-Otherwise, the PrepareShare is either marked as continued with the output `prep_msg`, or is marked as finished if the VDAF computation is finished.
+Otherwise, the PrepareShare is either marked as continued with the output `prep_msg`, or is marked as finished if the VDAF preparation process is finished for the report share.

 The helper's response to the leader is an HTTP 200 OK whose body is the AggregateInitResp and media type is "message/ppm-aggregate-init-resp".